 The first step to saving more?
 Make a money savings plan.
-If your resolution is just “save more” but you don’t have a way to achieve it, it’s probably going to be hard to make any progress.
+If your plan is just to “save more” but you don’t have a way to achieve it, it’s probably going to be hard to make any progress.
 Plus, you won’t have a way to measure your success.

 There are plenty of ways to build your savings plan.
 When building your plan, make sure that the plan meets your lifestyle and is achievable.
 There are tons of pre-built savings plans out there, but if they don’t work with your budget or how you normally bank, then feel free to adapt them to your needs.